uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/ncea/sections/searching-algorithms.md

 If only one comparison is made each time the list is halved, it is faster on average *and* it is easier to calculate the time taken.
 It also means that the average case time is essentially identical to the worst case time (and the best case!)

-There are other ways to tackle this question (you may have come across "Big O notation" where binary search is expressed as $O(log n)$, but this approach would require understanding of a whole new mathematical approach, and isn't needed at this level).
+There are other ways to tackle this question (you may have come across "Big O notation" where binary search is expressed as \(O(log n)\), but this approach would require understanding of a whole new mathematical approach, and isn't needed at this level).

 And bear in mind that the main point of this is that students should experience how incredibly fast the algorithm is - even with 1,000,000 values to search, only about 20 comparisons need to be made.